clukefisher/coalpool/README.md

 For any help please join the Ore Mining Corp Discord https://discord.gg/RDmMERaC

-IF YOU KNOW WHAT YOU"RE DOING HERE'S A SUMMARY GUIDE:
+IF YOU KNOW WHAT YOU'RE DOING HERE'S A SUMMARY GUIDE:

 *Step1* git clone https://github.com/omc/omcguild.git